 Born and raised in New England, Tyler Sonnichsen completed his Bachelor of Science Degree in Television-Radio-Film at Syracuse University, minoring in Geography and Spanish.
 He developed interests in media and culture from an early age, and spent a long time working at a radio public relations firm in Washington, DC before moving to Long Beach, CA to pursue his MA in Geography.

-He is currently a Lecturer and PhD candidate in the Geography Department at the University of Tennessee at Knoxville.
+He completed his PhD in Human Geography at the University of Tennessee in 2017 and is currently a Lecturer in the College of Science and Engineering at Central Michigan University.
 He completed his MA at California State University, Long Beach in 2013.
-He has focused on emotional geographies, cultural geography, collective concepts of place and space, public memory, gender, and music.
-His research so far has focused on dynamics of hostile space, bodily comportment, and (as this site indicates) intersections of place, culture, media, and memory.
+He focuses on emotional geographies, cultural geography, collective concepts of place and space, public memory, gender, and music.
+His research so far has focused on dynamics of intersections of place, culture, media, and memory.

-Feel free to contact him at sonicgeography [at] gmail [dot] com.
+Feel free to contact him at sonicgeography [at] gmail [dot] com or follow him on Twitter at @sonicgeography.